 Measure the width of your planter box; it should be 2’ wide.

 Carefully flip your planter box over so it’s resting on its post-tops.

 Take your 1/4″ hardware cloth (aka “wire mesh”) and get it ready to unroll.

-Wear gloves when working with this stuff.
+Wear gloves.
 It’s safer, easier, and more efficient.

 Run your extra hardware cloth up one of the 4×4 posts to determine where you should cut to work around the post.

 Begin with a short snip in from the side, up to the corner of your post.

 Step 13: Finish Off Installing the Hardware Cloth

 Next, snip from the end of the hardware cloth along the corner of your post down until you reach the same horizontal point as your first snip (which should be even with what will be the bottom edge of your 1×8 board).

 Repeat for the other post on this end of the planter box so that you can flatten the inner part of the hardware cloth, between the two posts.